Wraith: The Oblivion – Afterlife

 Wraith: The Oblivion – Afterlife is a virtual reality survival horror video game developed and published by Swedish studio Fast Travel Games, released in 2021.
 It is based on White Wolf Publishing's 1994 tabletop role-playing game Wraith: The Oblivion, and is part of the larger World of Darkness series.
-The game was released for Oculus Quest & Rift, Steam VR, PICO 4 and PlayStation VR, with support for the VR headsets HTC Vive, Oculus Rift, Oculus Quest, PlayStation VR, and Valve Index.
+The game was released for Microsoft Windows, Oculus Quest, PlayStation 4, and PICO 4.

 The player takes the role of a wraith that has recently died, as they explore the Barclay Mansion and uncover mysteries of the afterlife.
 It is made as an exploration of what it means to be human, and is influenced by the horror in games like Amnesia: The Dark Descent and Alien: Isolation.

 Gameplay

 The game takes place in a mansion, and focuses on first-person exploration and stealth.

 Wraith: The Oblivion – Afterlife is a survival horror video game played with a virtual reality (VR) headset.
 The game is narrative-driven, and is focused on exploration and stealth in a first-person perspective; although not a focus of the game, it also features combat.

 The player takes the role of a wraith, who grows and gains new abilities as they explore the game world, which can be used to interact physically with the environment.
 Abilities include wraithgrasp, allowing the player to manipulate objects from a distance and to change their environment; sharpened senses, allowing them to hear whispers in the distance and to track other spirits; and insubstantiality, allowing them to walk through walls.